 Your Gross Income minus the cost of producing that income equals Gross Profit.
 You might want to think of your Gross Profit as what you’ve “earned” from the individual projects you’ve decided to take on.

-For example, you’ve built a $500,000 home, or taken on a $500,000 remodeling project.
+For example, you’ve built a $500,000 home or taken on a $500,000 remodeling project.

-- If you believe your costs to complete that project came to $400,000, you’ve earned $100,000 in Gross Profits – or achieved a 20% Gross Profit Margin.
+• If you believe your costs to complete that project came to $400,000, you’ve earned $100,000 in Gross Profits – or achieved a 20% Gross Profit Margin.

-- If you believe your costs were $475,000, you’ve earned $25,000 (a 5% Gross Profit Margin).
+• If you believe your costs were $475,000, you’ve earned $25,000 (a 5% Gross Profit Margin).

 “Why is it important to know how much my gross profit is?”

-Because your gross profit is the amount you use to run the “non-production” portion of your company AND to create your net (“take-home”) profit.
+You need to know this because your gross profit is the amount you use to run the “non-production” portion of your company AND to create your net (“take-home”) profit.

-Job costing is the process of tracking how much income you earn, and the costs you incur, to perform each of your jobs.
+Job costing is the process of tracking how much income you earn and the costs you incur to perform each of your jobs.

-It’s how you get to see the gross profit (your scorecard) for what you’ve earned on each of your projects, and the totals for your company.
 You will be able to observe both the winners and the losers – so you can fix or minimize the losers and maximize your winning scores!

 “Are all job costing systems and reports pretty much the same?”